 The Sukanya Samriddhi Yojana (SSY) is meant to benefit a girl child.
-It was started by Shri Narendra Modi the prime minister of India on January 22, 2015.
-This scheme aims to save for every girl child of every family of the country.
+It was started by Shri Narendra Modi, the prime minister of India, on January 22, 2015.
+This scheme aims to save every girl child of every family in the country.

 The maturity period of SSY is 21 years from the date of the opening of the account or till the girl’s marriage after she becomes 18 years.
-The scheme was started under the campaign Beti Bachao Beti Padhao with a focus on securing the future of a girl child.
+The scheme was started under the campaign Beti Bachao Beti Padhao, focusing on securing the future of a girl child.

-- Sukanya Samriddhi Yojana has a good interest rate of 7.6% per annum and is compounded yearly.
+- Sukanya Samriddhi Yojana has a reasonable interest rate of 7.6% annually and is compounded yearly.

 - In one financial you can invest a minimum of Rs.
 1,000 and a maximum of Rs.
 1,50,0000.
-At least for fifteen years, you have to pay a minimum amount from the opening date of the account after that interest will be continuously earned by the account.
+For at least fifteen years, you must pay a minimum amount from the account’s opening date; after that, the account will continuously earn interest.

-- The maturity of investments under SSY is 21 years from the opening date of the account or up to the girl’s marriage after she becomes 18 years old.
+- The maturity of investments under SSY is 21 years from the account’s opening date or up to the girl’s marriage after she becomes 18 years old.

 - The SSY account will be closed if the investor becomes INR or loses Indian citizenship.

-Post office Kisan Vikas Patra (KVP) scheme is a certificate scheme that helps an investor to double his investments under this scheme.
-The maturity of KVP is 124 months i.e. 10 years and 4 months.
-This means if you purchase a KVP from the post office on 01-01-2021 for Rs.
-10,000 at the time of maturity the corpus you will get will be 20,000.
+The Post office Kisan Vikas Patra (KVP) scheme is a certificate scheme that helps an investor to double his investments under this scheme.
+The maturity of KVP is 124 months, i.e., 10 years and 4 months.
+If you purchase a KVP from the post office on 01-01-2021 for Rs.
+10,000 at maturity, the corpus you will get will be 20,000.

 Kisan Vikas Patra is a small savings plan started by the post in 1988.
 Encouraging long-term savings in people is the primary aim of the scheme.

-- The interest rate in post office for Kisan Vikas Patra is 6.9% that is compounded yearly.
+- The interest rate in the post office for Kisan Vikas Patra is 7.2% from 01-01-2023 and is compounded yearly.
 You can buy KVP from any post office in India.

-- Your invested amount under KVP will give you a double amount in 10 years and 4 months (124 months)
+- Your invested amount under KVP will give you double the amount in 10 years and four months (124 months)

-- Encashment facility is provided by KVP after 2.5 years of investments as the certificate is comparatively liquid in nature.
+- KVP provides the encashment facility after 2.5 years of investments as the certificate is comparatively liquid.

 Interest Rate on Senior Citizens Saving Scheme

-Post office Senior Citizens Savings Scheme (SCSS) is a long-term savings scheme for senior citizens of the country, which are above 60 years of age.
-Being a government-backed scheme SCSS provides attractive features and security for investors.
+Post office Senior Citizens Savings Scheme (SCSS) is a long-term savings scheme for senior citizens of the country above 60 years of age.
+Being a government-backed scheme, SCSS provides attractive features and security for investors.

-SCSS was launched in 2004 August with a focus on senior citizens to provide them a regular source of income when they attain the age of 60 years.
-The scheme provides tax benefits on investments.
+SCSS was launched in August 2004 with a focus on senior citizens to provide them with a regular source of income when they attain the age of 60 years.
+The scheme offers tax benefits on investments.
 SCSS allows an investor with a premature withdrawal.
 You can invest in this scheme through the post office or all designated public sector banks.

-- Presently the interest rate for SCSS is 7.4% per year paid on each quarter’s first working day.
+- The interest rate for SCSS is 8% per year, paid on each quarter’s first working day.

-- The maturity period for the senior citizen’s saving scheme is 5 years from the opening date of the account.
+- The maturity period for the senior citizen’s saving scheme is 5 years from the account’s opening date.

 - You will get an amount of Rs.
 94,800 as quarterly interest if you invest 12,00000 in SCSS.

-- Premature withdraw is allowed under this scheme but you have to pay penalties.
-If you withdraw before 2 years from the opening date of the account you have to pay 1.5% and after two years you have to pay 1% as a penalty.
+- Premature withdrawal is allowed under this scheme, but you must pay penalties.
+If you withdraw before two years from the account’s opening date, you have to pay 1.5%; after two years, you have to pay 1% as a penalty.

-- After the scheme maturity, you can extend it for three more years.
+- After the scheme’s maturity, you can extend it for three more years.